 Every time a table is applied to a filter context, fusion is not applied.
 This affects a number of cases:

-• Predicates with range expressions (greater then, less than, …)
+- Predicates with range expressions (greater than, less than, …)

 The following DAX query generates three xmSQL queries instead of one.